 Stirling Council is comprised of 23 Elected Members, elected at the Local Government Elections in May 2017 and each representing one of seven multi-member electoral wards.

 The Council membership comprises 7 SNP, 9 Conservative, 4 Labour, 1 Alba, 1 Independent and 1 Green representative.
-The Administration is an SNP/Labour partnership, with Councillor Scott Farmer (SNP) as Council Leader and Councillor Danny Gibson (Labour) as Depute Leader.
+The Administration is an SNP/Labour partnership, with Councillor Scott Farmer (SNP) as Council Leader and Councillor Chris Kane (Labour) as Depute Leader.

 Each Councillor is required to register their interests and to disclose those interests prior to considering Council business or immediately they become aware of any potential conflict of interest.
 Details of each Councillors’ register and their declarations of their interests may be viewed on their individual profile pages.
 Councillors are reminded regularly to review and update their register if appropriate.
 It is the responsibility of each Councillor to notifiy changes to their registered within one month of the change occurring.